Academic Support Services

 The eSports Gaming Lab in Michaelhouse has gaming PCs as well as console games available to play.

 The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
 In-addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.

 The Charles J. Lavery Library meets the information needs of 21st century students.
 A blend of traditional and electronic resources covering a broad range of subjects is available to the Fisher Community.
 The library’s print collection is complemented by an extensive offering of online scholarly resources available at Lavery Library.
-Information resources include over 300,000 volumes and access to approximately 50,000 print and electronic periodic tables.
+Information resources include over 385,000 volumes and access to approximately 60,000 print and electronic periodicals.

 The library provides a variety of study venues.
 Individual and group study areas, a computer lab, and a floor designated for quiet study make the library a popular spot on campus for research, meetings, and instruction.

 Professional librarians welcome students to the Research Help Desk during day and evening hours, answering questions via phone, email, and videoconferencing.
 Our librarians are information specialists committed to the academic success of all students.
 Their schedule is supplemented by a 24/7 Chat-with-a-Librarian service, so students can get assistance with their research whenever they need it.